The Way Forward: Plant closings

 Ford planned to close 14 manufacturing plants by 2012 including 7 that assembled cars.
 Short-term results (by 2008) reduced Ford's assembly capacity by 26%.

 The first closures were announced on January 23, 2006.
 Ford announced on April 13, 2006 that two more plants would close as well.
 The plan was accelerated with a mid-September announcement which accelerated the closure of the Norfolk plant and added the Essex engine and Maumee stamping plants to the list.

 Ford has kept the Essex Engine plant open to produce the 5.0 V8.

 Product replacements

 The following products were assembled at the Wixom (Michigan) Assembly plant, which was closed.
 In June 2006, Ford announced that it will not move production to St. Thomas, Ontario, Canada (where its body-on-frame platform-mates Ford Crown Victoria and Mercury Grand Marquis are produced), likely meaning that Town Car production would end permanently.
 Ford eventually changed its mind, announcing in September that it would move the Town Car after all.
-As of 2011, production of the Town Car has been cancelled, with the MKT crossover intended as its replacement for livery fleets.
+As of 2011, production of the Town Car has been canceled, with the MKT crossover intended as its replacement for livery fleets.